 To give a rigorous meaning to equation \eqref{eq:spde}, we recall the identification of stochastic integration with the reconstruction in \eqref{eq_sto_integral} and we will describe the products in the right-hand side as reconstruction of germs of the simple form recalled before.
-Then we can write the equation into its mild solution form after applying an integration map
+Then we can write the equation into its integral form after applying an integration map

 taking the primitive of a distribution in $d$ different variables, and we get to the equation

 for some explicit boundary term $\mathcal I(v)(\fx)$, see equation \eqref{equation_boundary_function}.
 Our second main result will be the identification of a class of random field $u$, the space $C^{\alpha, \delta}L_m$, see Definition \ref{def:C_alpha-stoc} where the equation \eqref{equation_mild} is globally well-posed in the so-called Young regime, i.e. when the trajectories of $Z$ are slightly more regular than the trajectories of Brownian sheet.
 See Theorem \ref{spde_thm} for a rigorous statement.